At a Glance

 About You

-Applicants should typically hold a first or upper-second class degree in a relevant discipline (or equivalent), or a lower second with a good Masters degree (distinction usually required).
-Relevant fields include computer science, mathematics, physics, engineering, management, psychology, law, and sociology.
-Comfort with mathematics is preferred.
-We also consider non-traditional applicants such as industry professionals, career changers, or those with equivalent experience without formal qualifications.
-We support Diversity, Equality, and Inclusion and are open to discussing alternative study modes.
+Applicants will normally hold a first or upper-second class degree in a relevant discipline (or equivalent overseas qualification), or a lower second plus a good Masters degree (distinction normally required).
+Relevant disciplines include computer science, mathematics, physics, engineering, management, psychology, law and sociology.
+Applicants should be comfortable with mathematics.
+We are keen to consider applicants coming through non-traditional routes such as a return from industry, a change of career, or a period of leave, and will consider candidates with equivalent experience who do not have the formal academic qualifications.
+We are committed to supporting Diversity Equality and Inclusion and therefore open to discuss alternative modes of study.

 Link to apply: